brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 </tr>
 </table>

 The first two cases are neatly and exactly handled.
-For the third case, there is no direct equivalent - but such situations are typically just laziness on the part of the library developer rather than having a meaningful foundation; they are also simple to disable with a requires clause, now that the type can be captured.
+For the third case, there is no direct equivalent - but such situations are typically just laziness on the part of the library developer rather than having a meaningful foundation; they are also simple to disable with a requires clause, now that the object type can be captured.

 ## Alternative solution